 This series of ultra-realistic fiberglass fish were hand-painted and weighted to mimic the look and feel of salmon during different stages of development.

-Signs of the Red Warrior - Dillon Works! fabricated these 8-foot tall free-standing informational signs for the History Walking Path at the Choctaw Capital Building in Tuskahoma, Oklahoma.
+Signs of the Red Warrior - Dillon Works! fabricated these 8-foot tall free-standing informational signs for the History Walking Path at the Choctaw Capitol Building in Tuskahoma, Oklahoma.

 Nipi’ awashli-tok-asha (Chahta imanumpa ish anumpola hinla ho?)